smaugdela/42-minishell/README.md

  - Use only the allowed functions.

 # How to Use
-Clone the repository in the location of your choice, then compile using make command:
+Clone the repository in the location of your choice, go inside it, then compile using make command:
 ```
 cd 42-minishell
 make
 ```
 Launch minishell!
-You can use the command make leak to launch it using valgrind to detect memory issues like leaks.
+You can use the command make leak to launch it using valgrind to detect memory issues like leaks (except those coming from readline function, which could not be fixed).
 ```
 ./minishell
 ```